RAF Jelgava: RAF Rīga

 As RAF Rīga the club only played one season, finishing 5th in the Latvian league, however it won the 1996 Latvian Cup.
 But after the season the club changed its name again – this time to Universitāte Rīga.

 Universitāte Rīga

 The only season under the name of Universitāte didn't bring much success to the club – 6th place in the league with the club being disbanded after the season.

 RAF Jelgava (again)

 A team under the name RAF Jelgava appeared again in 2001 in the 1. līga.
-After the 2003 season the club merged with another Jelgava club – FK Viola Jelgava forming FK Jelgava.
+After the 2003 season the club merged with another Jelgava club – FK Viola Jelgava (formed in 1996) forming FK Jelgava.